AlmightyLks-SCP/Syncord/README.md

 It doesn't matter where you put the Bot-Folder.

 For the SL server-sided things...
-You move the dependencies\*, which are uploaded, into your Synapse-dependencies folder.
+You move the dependencies into your Synapse-dependencies folder.
 After that, you simply move the `SyncordPlugin.dll` into your Server's plugin folder.
 Done!

 ---